-Healthcare is changing: however, the role of Clinical Medical Assistant (CMA) is a versatile healthcare member and is one of the most important members of the success in physician practice.
+Healthcare is changing; however, the role of Clinical Medical Assistant (CMA) is a versatile healthcare member and is one of the most important members of the success in physician practice.
 Clinical Medical Assistant skills may vary among medical offices.
-The education and training is an exciting field of medical assisting, and this program will prepare students for a variety of clinical and administrative skills, making the CMAs an essential part of the health care team.
-According to data from 2012 with the Bureau of Labor Statistics, the average clinical medical assistant earned \$14.69 an hour, which equates to \$30,550 per annual.
+Education and training are an exciting field of medical assisting, and this program will prepare students for a variety of clinical and administrative skills, making the CMAs an essential part of the health care team.
+According to data from 2012 with the Bureau of Labor Statistics, the average clinical medical assistant earned \$14.69 an hour, which equates to \$30,550 per hour annually.
 The job outlook for this profession is 29% between 2012 and 2022, which is much faster than the national average.
-If you get the right education for this career, prospective students should have no trouble finding a job once the student completed the course.
+If you get the right education for this career, prospective students should have no trouble finding a job once the student has completed the course.

-Comprehensive Clinical Medical Assistant (CCMA) Program
+Comprehensive Clinical Medical Assisting Program

-- a) Objective and Purpose: To train students on practical experience to become Certified Clinical Medical Assistant - b) length of time required for completion of the program: Classroom Academic=212 clock hours, Laboratory = 228 clock hours, plus Externship = 160 clock hours.
-Totaling = 600 clock hours.
-The classroom and laboratory length = 28 weeks/7 months - c) Additional requirements for completion: Final Grade Point Average (GPA) of seventy (70%) or above. - d) Type of Certificate awarded: Certificate of programs completion from TTCCT.
+- a) Objective and Purpose: To train students on practical experience to become Certified Clinical Medical Assistant - b) length of time required for completion of the program: Classroom Academic=212 clock hours, Laboratory = 228 clock hours, Externship = 160.
+TOTAL = 600 clock hours. - c) Additional requirements for completion: Final Grade Point Average (GPA) of seventy (70%) or above. - d) Type of Certificate awarded: Certificate of programs completion from TTCCT.
 Student may challenge the national examination from National Healthcare Association (NHA) to become Certified Medical Administrative Assistant (CMAA), Certified EKG Technician (CET), Certified Phlebotomy Technician (CPT) and Certified Clinical Medical Assistant (CCMA). - e) Occupation Classification: Clinical Medical Assistant performs administrative and certain clinical duties under the direct supervision of a physician, nurses, and other healthcare professionals.
 Administrative duties may include scheduling appointments, maintaining medical records, billing, and coding information for insurance purposes.
-Clinical duties may include taking and recording vital signs and medical histories, preparing patients for examination, drawing blood, perform EKG, and administering medications as directed by physician.
+Clinical duties may include taking and recording vital signs and medical histories, preparing patients for examination, drawing blood, performing EKG, and administering medications as directed by physician. - f) Work Setting: Clinical Medical Assistant may work in clinics, hospitals, medical facilities, and medical insurance companies. - g) This course will be conducted entirely on-site, with all instruction taking place at our facility.
+Students will engage directly with instructors in a classroom setting, ensuring comprehensive hands-on learning and immediate support.

-f) Work Setting: Clinical Medical Assistant may work in clinics, hospitals, medical facilities, and medical insurance companies.
+Subject Subject title Total Hrs Lec - Lab - Ext - Total CCMA 1 Medical Terminology 16 16 00 32 CCMA 2 The Medical Administrative Assisting 64 64 00 128 CCMA 3 The Clinical Medical Laboratory Assisting 72 88 00 160

-Subject Subject title Total Lec - Ext - 1 [otal CCMA 1 Medical Terminology 16 16 00 32 CCMA 2 The Medical Administrative Assisting 64 64 00 128 CCMA 3 The Clinical Medical Laboratory Assisting 72 88 00 160 CCMA 4 Introduction to Clinical Medical Assisting 56 56 00 112 CCMA 5 Career Strategies 04 04 00 08 CCMA 6 Externship 00 00 160 160 Total Cont act Hours Required for Completion 212 228 160 600
+CCMA 4 Introduction to Clinical Medical Assisting 56 56 00 112 CCMA 5 Career Strategies 04 04 00 08 CCMA 6 Externship 00 00 160 160 Total Conta ct Hours Required for Completion 212 228 160 600

-This program is a Comprehensive Clinical Medical Assistant that will provides patient care, with the emphasis on performing clinical and administrative tasks such as appointments scheduling, maintaining medical records, insurance filing.
+This program is a Comprehensive Clinical Medical Assistant that will provide patient care, with the emphasis on performing clinical and administrative tasks such as appointments scheduling, maintaining medical records, insurance filing.
 Clinical duties may include taking and recording vital signs and medical histories, preparing examination room, assisting minor surgery, drawing blood and collecting specimens, perform EKG, glucose cholesterol testing, administering medications, measuring height and weight, urinary catheterization (male and female), and other minor medical procedures under direct supervision of physicians, nurses, and other healthcare professionals.